I Ain't Gonna Eat Out My Heart Anymore: Divinyls version

 In late 1992, Australian rock duo Divinyls recorded the song for the soundtrack to the film Buffy the Vampire Slayer.
 It was also issued as the lead single from their second compilation album, The Collection.
 The single went to the top twenty in Australia, peaking at number nineteen, and spent sixteen weeks in the top fifty.
 According to writer Paul Cashmere, Mark McEntee put his mark on the song through his reworking of the song's riff, which makes the song an entirely other version than the Rascals.
 Writing for BuzzFeed, Summer Ante Burton lists it as her "sleeper favorite" in Buffy the Vampire Slayer, writing that it is a fantastic rework of "an amazing and underrated '60s classic", and notes that due to the comedy horror found in the movie, "I Ain't Gonna Eat Out My Heart Anymore" was ironically fitting.

 Charts

 Other renditions

-In 1966 the UK band The Primitives covered the song in Italian.
+In 1966 the UK band the Primitives covered the song in Italian.
 The song was called "Yeeeeeeh!" and became a hit in Italy.
-The Jackson 5 recorded the song in 1971 during the sessions for their album Maybe Tomorrow, but it remained unreleased until its inclusion on their 1979 album, Boogie.
+The Jackson 5 recorded the song in 1971 during the sessions for their studio album Maybe Tomorrow, but it remained unreleased until its inclusion on their 1979 compilation album, Boogie.
 The song was recorded by glam rock band Angel in 1978 for their album White Hot.
-It was the band's only Top 50 hit, reaching #44 on the Billboard Hot 100 that year.
+It was the band's only Top 50 hit, reaching number 44 on the Billboard Hot 100 that year.
+American singer Tiffany covered the song in 1988.
+The cover was originally going to be included in her second album Hold an Old Friend's Hand, but was later removed for unknown reasons.
+It would later be included in the 2005 re-release of her fourth album Dreams Never Die.